witnet/documentation/docs/learn/concepts.md

 Wait, what?
 Ok, lets go one step at a time.

-## Smart Contracts Are Not What You Think
+## Smart Contracts Are Not What You Were Told

 Over the last years, blockchain technology has promised to revolutionize business by allowing creation of "smart contracts" that, unlike paper